 He has to be.

-The country requires a full investigation as to how we got there and uh where we're going from here.
+The country requires a full investigation as to how we got there and where we're going from here.

-The same people who were involved, Hillary Clinton, Jim Comey, all of these show their arrogance every single day with their public statements.
+The same people who were involved, Hillary Clinton, Jim Comey, all of these, show their arrogance every single day with their public statements.

 They haven't gotten the message.